 1. Push the lever all the way forward and adjust Superstick® push pole to the desired length.

 3. Lock Superstick in position by pulling the lever all the way back.

 (Once locked, the inner pole will not move, turn, slide, or rotate)

 Staking Out/ Shallow Water Anchoring with your Push Pole

+Our push poles can be used for occasional, light-duty shallow water anchoring in soft mud bottoms.
 When using Superstick® as a stake out pole or shallow water anchor, the inner pole must be fully inserted into the outer pole and locked into place.
 This will provide substantial strength and minimize the chance of breakage.

 Push Pole Storage

 Even though we use the best fiberglass and resins available with an UV inhibitor, do not store your push pole in direct sunlight.
 Extensive, prolonged exposure to UV rays will deteriorate anything.

 These rugged clips are made of a durable, flexible urethane and can be attached to any surface to store your Superstick® during transport.
 There are so many possibilities for mounting the storage clips on the multitude of boats available to consumers.
 Here are some guidelines to help you mount the storage clips…